Pabitapun23/gbc-Intro-to-iOS-Development/README.md

 ## 6. Session06 - UIKitNewDemo
 In this session, I learned about UI kits, the basics of storyboards, navigation, connection, and inspection in the storyboards.
 I made an iOS application for a pizza ordering system that has multiple screens.

+## 7. Session07 - ListDemo
+In this session, I learned about Lists, Identifiable, Hashable, etc. I created a ListDemo app that shows the list of books and also navigates to its detailed page view.
+Moreover, I learned and practiced about adding multiple languages to the application.